VTY1999/Ruby-group-capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to [Microverse](https://bit.ly/MicroverseTN) for providing the project requirements and for the distribution of tasks.
-- Inspiration
-- etc

 ## 📝 License